microsoft/playwright/docs-src/api-body.md

 await elementHandle.press('Enter');
 ```

-#### method ElementHandle.uncheck
-- `options` <[Object]>
-  - %%-input-force-%%
+### param: ElementHandle.type.text
-  - %%-input-no-wait-after-%%
+- `text` <[string]>

+A text to type into a focused element.

+### option: ElementHandle.type.delay
-  - %%-input-timeout-%%
+- `delay` <[number]>

+Time to wait between key presses in milliseconds.
+Defaults to 0.

+### option: ElementHandle.type.noWaitAfter = %%-input-no-wait-after-%%
+### option: ElementHandle.type.timeout = %%-input-timeout-%%

+## method: ElementHandle.uncheck
 - returns: <[Promise]> Promise that resolves when the element is successfully unchecked.

 This method checks the element by performing the following steps:
 1. Ensure that element is a checkbox or a radio input.
 If not, this method rejects.
-If the element is already unchecked, this method returns immediately.
+If the element is already unchecked,
+   this method returns immediately.
 1. Wait for [actionability](./actionability.md) checks on the element, unless `force` option is set.
 1. Scroll the element into view if needed.
 1. Use [page.mouse](#pagemouse) to click in the center of the element.